namp10010/go-jwt/readme.md

 # Simple JWT golang implementation

 A simple golang implementation of JWT [JSON Web Tokens](https://jwt.io) authentication.
-I cannot remember if I get any part of this code from anywhere else (and google search didn't help much) so feel free to let me know so I can add credit info.
+I cannot remember if I got any part of this code from anywhere else (and google search didn't help much) so feel free to let me know so I can add credit info.

 This code will demo how JWT is used to authenticate user and their resource access scopes.